-Note The SFP/Copper Combo port can be used at one time either.
-The SFP port has the higher priority than copper port; if you insert the 1000M SFP transceiver into the SFP port which is connected to the remote device, the connection of the accompanying copper port will link down.
+Note The SFP/Copper Combo port means that either SFP or Copper port can work at the same time.
+The SFP port has the higher priority than copper port; if you insert the 1000M SFP transceiver (which is connected to the remote device) into the SFP port, the connection of the accompanying copper port will link down.
 If you insert the 100M SFP transceiver into the SFP port even without a fiber connection to the remote, the connection of the accompanying copper port will link down immediately.